 This section explains the different authentication methods you can use for SDP users.

-Users managed in the Cato Management Application can authenticate with a password that authenticates to the Cato Cloud.
-They create their own passwords, and can reset the password in the User Portal.
-Admins can also reset the password from the Cato Management Application.
+Users managed in the CMA can authenticate with a password that authenticates to the Cato Cloud.
+They create their own passwords and can reset the password in the User Portal.
+Admins can also reset the password from the CMA.

 When the user attempts to connect with the Client, they must enter their password into the Client to authenticate and then connect to the network.